 38. “Ghosttown” (2015)

-It’s a shame that Madonna’s last album, Rebel Heart, didn’t spawn any real hits because it had two strong singles in “Living for Love” and “Ghosttown.”
+It’s a shame that Madonna’s 13th studio album, Rebel Heart, didn’t spawn any real hits because it had two strong singles in “Living for Love” and “Ghosttown.”
 With its haunting atmospherics and lyrics depicting the “darkest days” in a post-Armageddon world, it was eerily prescient of Trump-era despair.

 37. “Nothing Really Matters” (1999)